Tubing is a great family activity in Park City.

 There’s nothing like a winter vacation in the mountains—especially in a place that pairs excellent snow sports with lots of family-friendly fun in town.
 Park City, Utah, is just small enough to have that "ski town" feel but big enough to have lots to do during time off the slopes.

 This versatility is a boon when you’re juggling the needs of multiple family members of varying ages, energy levels, and interests.
-Fortunately, you’ll find Deer Valley Resort, Park City Mountain Resort, and heaps of additional options to suit just about everyone in your party, from children to older adults and everyone in between.
+Fortunately, you’ll find Deer Valley Resort, Park City Mountain, and heaps of additional options to suit just about everyone in your party, from children to older adults and everyone in between.
 Here are 10 ideas to get you started.

 1. SIGN UP FOR SKI SCHOOL